WE WILL BEGIN with vocabulary.

 A potentially infinite straight line, on the other hand, has two extremities.

 It is potentially infinite in the sense that we may extend it in either direction for as far as we please.
 It is a line we could actually draw.

 In classical plane geometry, however, a line is potentially infinite.
 We may extend it for as far as we please, which in practice is all we ever require.
-That is the essence of the logical principle that we may not assume that just because something has been defined, it exists.
+That is consistent with the logical principle that we may not assume that, just because something has been defined, it exists.
 We define the objects of Euclidean geometry: the angles, circles, squares.
 The word "exists," however, applies only when we have drawn them; only when we have brought them into this world.

 See First Principles of Euclidean Geometry, Commentary on the Definitions.

 A ray is also a mental object.
 It is the idea of a straight line with one extremity.